-- 216. The Defendants' price-fixing conspiracy had the following effects, among others: - (a) Price competition has been restrained or eliminated with respect to Alternators and Starters; - (b) The prices of Alternators and Starters have been fixed, raised, maintained, or stabilized at artificially inflated levels; - (c) Indirect purchasers of Alternators and Starters have been deprived of free and open competition; and - (d) Indirect purchasers of Alternators and Starters paid artificially inflated prices.
+- 205. The Defendants' price-fixing conspiracy had the following effects, among others: - (a) Price competition has been restrained or eliminated with respect to Starters; - (b) The prices of Starters have been fixed, raised, maintained, or stabilized at artificially inflated levels; - (c) Indirect purchasers of Starters have been deprived of free and open competition; and - (d) Indirect purchasers of Starters paid artificially inflated prices.

-217. During the Class Period, Plaintiffs and the members of the Classes paid supracompetitive prices for Alternators and Starters.
-OEMS and automotive dealers passed on inflated prices to Plaintiffs and the members of the Classes.
+206. During the Class Period, Plaintiffs and the members of the Classes paid supracompetitive prices for Starters.
+OEMS and automotive dealers passed on inflated prices to

+Plaintiffs and the members of the Classes.
 Those overcharges have unjustly enriched Defendants.

-218. The markets for Alternators and Starters and the market for vehicles are inextricably linked and intertwined because the market for Alternators and Starters exists to serve the vehicle market.
-Without the vehicles, the Alternators and Starters have little to no value because they have no independent utility.
-Indeed, the demand for vehicles creates the demand for Alternators and Starters.
-As stated in the 2010 Annual Report of Lear Corporation, an automotive parts supplier: "Our sales are driven by the number of vehicles produced by the automotive manufacturers, which is ultimately dependent on consumer fleet demand for automotive vehicles."
+207. The markets for Starters and the market for Vehicles are inextricably linked and intertwined because the market for Starters exists to serve the vehicle market.
+Without the Vehicles, the Starters have little to no value because they have no independent utility.
+Indeed, the demand for Vehicles creates the demand for Starters.

-219. Alternators and Starters are identifiable, discrete physical products that remain essentially unchanged when incorporated into a vehicle.
-As a result, Alternators and Starters follow a traceable physical chain of distribution from the Defendants to Plaintiffs and the members of the Classes, and costs attributable to Alternators and Starters can be traced through the chain of distribution to Plaintiffs and the members of the Classes.
+208. Starters are identifiable, discrete physical products that remain essentially unchanged when incorporated into a Vehicle.
+As a result, Starters follow a traceable physical chain of distribution from the Defendants to Plaintiffs and the members of the Classes, and costs attributable to Starters can be traced through the chain of distribution to Plaintiffs and the members of the Classes.

-220. Just as Alternators and Starters can be physically traced through the supply chain, so can their price be traced to show that changes in the prices paid by direct purchasers of Alternators and Starters affect prices paid by indirect purchasers of new motor vehicles containing Alternators and Starters.
+209. Just as Starters can be physically traced through the supply chain, so can their price be traced to show that changes in the prices paid by direct purchasers of Starters affect prices paid by indirect purchasers of Vehicles containing Starters.

-221. While even a monopolist would increase its prices when the cost of its inputs increased, the economic necessity of passing through cost changes increases with the degree of competition a firm faces.
-The OEM and dealer markets for new motor vehicles are subject to vigorous price competition.
-The OEMs and dealers have thin net margins, and are therefore at the mercy of their component costs, such that increases in the price of components such as Alternators and Starters lead to corresponding increases in prices for new motor vehicles at the OEM and dealer levels.
-When downstream distribution markets are highly competitive, as they are in the case of new motor vehicles containing Alternators and Starters as components, overcharges are passed through to ultimate consumers, such as the indirect-purchaser Plaintiffs and members of the Classes.
+210. While even a monopolist would increase its prices when the cost of its inputs increased, the economic necessity of passing through cost changes increases with the degree of competition a firm faces.
+The OEM and dealer markets for Vehicles are subject to vigorous price competition.
+The OEMs and dealers have thin net margins, and are therefore at the mercy of their component costs, such that increases in the price of components such as Starters lead to corresponding increases in prices for Vehicles at the OEM and dealer levels.
+When downstream distribution markets are highly competitive, as they are in the case of Vehicles containing Starters as components, overcharges are passed through to ultimate consumers, such as the indirect-purchaser Plaintiffs and members of the Classes.

-222. Hence the inflated prices of Alternators and Starters in new motor vehicles resulting from Defendants' bid-rigging and price-fixing conspiracy have been passed on to Plaintiffs and the other members of the Classes by OEMs and dealers.
+211. Hence the inflated prices of Starters in Vehicles resulting from Defendants' bidrigging and price-fixing conspiracy have been passed on to Plaintiffs and the other members of the Classes by OEMs and dealers.

-223. The economic and legal literature has recognized that unlawful overcharges in a component normally result in higher prices for products containing that price-fixed component.
-Two antitrust scholars - Professors Robert G. Harris (Professor Emeritus and former Chair of the Business and Public Policy Group at the Haas School of Business at the University of California at Berkeley) and the late Lawrence A. Sullivan (Professor of Law Emeritus at Southwestern Law School and author of the Handbook of the Law of Antitrust) - have observed that "in a multiple-level chain of distribution, passing on monopoly overcharges is not the exception: it is the rule."3
+212. The economic and legal literature has recognized that unlawful overcharges in a component normally result in higher prices for products containing that price-fixed component.
+Two antitrust scholars - Professors Robert G. Harris (Professor Emeritus and former Chair of the Business and Public Policy Group at the Haas School of Business at the University of California at Berkeley) and the late Lawrence A. Sullivan (Professor of Law Emeritus at Southwestern Law School and author of the Handbook of the Law of Antitrust) - have observed that "in a multiple-level chain of distribution, passing on monopoly overcharges is not the exception: it is the rule."5

-224. As Professor Jeffrey K. MacKie-Mason (Arthur W. Burks Professor for Information and Computer Science and Professor of Economics and Public Policy at the University of Michigan), an expert who presented evidence in a number of indirect purchaser cases involving Microsoft Corporation, said (in a passage quoted in the judicial decision in that case granting class certification):
+213. As Professor Jeffrey K. MacKie-Mason (Arthur W. Burks Professor for Information and Computer Science and Professor of Economics and Public Policy at the University of Michigan), an expert who presented evidence in a number of the indirect purchaser cases involving Microsoft Corporation, said (in a passage quoted in the judicial decision in that case granting class certification):